+Michael

-Michael Michael is a radical student who struggles against corrupt politics.
-At first glance, Michael is everything that Lallan is not.
+Character At first glance, Michael is everything that Lallan is not.
 His family is middle-class, he is a brilliant scientist and he has a pretty girlfriend who is a lecturer.
 But he, too, is violent, albeit it in pursuit of a good cause.
 He is committed, passionate and mentally strong.
 Just like Lallan.